bstudtma/PerspectiveKeyboard/README.md

 A Windows desktop application for sending input events to Microsoft Flight Simulator (MSFS) using SimConnect.
 The app features a simple WPF UI with a toggle switch to enable/disable hotkey input events, and integrates with the SimConnect SDK for communication with MSFS.

+This is designed to be used with the Cirrus SR22T's GCU 479.

 ## Features
 - WPF UI with modern toggle switch for enabling/disabling hotkey input events
 - Global keyboard hook for hotkey detection